FarronF/limerick-council-meetings/meetings/2014/09/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Meeting - Municipal District of Adare-Rathkeale – 8th July 2014.md

  Location of Speed Cameras.

- Reduced Opening Hours for Askeaton Garda Station.--- 2
+ Reduced Opening Hours for Askeaton Garda Station.
+---
+2

 Inspector Paul Reidy addressed the Meeting and responded to the Members